 Now you might think it would be difficult to make paper roses so small, but the secret is in the shape.
 By using a spiral pattern and rolling them up, it’s faster, easier, and more realistic looking.
-Real flower petals grow in a similar spiral shape, so these looks like the real thing … but really tiny!
+Real flower petals grow in a similar spiral shape, so these look like the real thing … but really tiny!

 Here are close-ups of the miniature paper roses:

 You’ll note these roses look a little different from one another, and they are!
-The rose on the right is a more natural, organize looking rose, while the one on the right is more tidy and regular.
+The rose on the right is a more natural looking rose, while the one on the right is more tidy and regular.
 Pick the miniature paper rose style you like best, or mix and match them for more realism!

 I’m excited to show you how to make miniature paper roses for all your craft projects!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.